projectcitybuild/web/README.md

 ### Stack
 * Frameworks: Laravel 8, ReactJS 16
-* Environment: Dockerised with Laravel Sail
+* Environment: Docker Compose
 * CI/CD: Github Actions, Codecov

 All branches, commits and pull-requests are continuously tested

 ### Requirements
-* Docker
+* Docker and Docker Compose

-We use Laravel Sail to create a dockerised development environment.
-You can also run it as a traditional application, you'll need:

-* PHP 7.4
-* MySQL/MariaDB
-* Composer
-* NPM

 ### Can I contribute?
 Absolutely.
 Feel free to fork and send pull requests any time.
 We'd be thrilled to have some help.

 # Contributing

-We use docker (with docker-compose) to orchestrate a development environment.
+We use Docker Compose to orchestrate a development environment.
-If you're using Windows you have to run it through [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+If you're using Windows we highly recommend that you run it through [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## First time setup